ivanprytula/python-interview-prep/snake_path/pages/knowledge-base.md

 provide support in the project, end-user for whom the product is intended for, software programmers, another team within the organization who might provide a module or software platform, software libraries, etc. for product development.

-What is a Functional Requirement?
+##### What is a Functional Requirements?

-In software engineering, a functional requirement defines a system or its component.
+In software engineering, a functional requirement defines a system or its components.
 It describes the functions a software must perform.
 A function is nothing but inputs, its behavior, and outputs.
 It can be a calculation, data manipulation, business process, user interaction, or any other specific functionality which defines what function a system is likely to perform.
 Functional software requirements help you to capture the intended behavior of the system.
 This behavior may be expressed as functions, services or tasks or which system is required to perform.

-What is a Non-Functional Requirement?
+##### What is a Non-Functional Requirements?

 A non-functional requirement defines the quality attribute of a software system.
 They represent a set of standards used to judge the specific operation of a system.
 Example, how fast does the website load?
 A non-functional requirement is essential to ensure the usability and effectiveness of the entire software system.